keithradford/psychic-octo-guacamole/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The University Finance System is deployed and hosted using the [Vercel Platform](https://vercel.com).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Wiki page on CI/CD](https://github.com/keithradford/university-finance-system/wiki/Continuous-Integration-&-Continuous-Deployment) for more details.